Jewish Calendar

 Numbering of Jewish Years

-Jews do not generally use the words "A.D." and "B.C." to refer to the years on the civil calendar.
-"A.D." means "the year of our L-rd," and we do not believe Jesus is the L-rd.
+When working with dates on the secular calendar, Jews generally do not add the suffixes "A.D." and "B.C." to refer to the year.
+"A.D." stands for Anno Domini, which means "the year of our L-rd," and we do not believe Jesus is the L-rd.
 Instead, we use the abbreviations C.E.
 (Common or Christian Era) and B.C.E.
 (Before the Common Era), which are commonly used by scholars today.

 Months of the Jewish Year